mcrider/azimuth-core/docs/development.md

 *   `[page_name].css` Any styles specific to the page.
 Note that this CSS is compiled into the main CSS file and will affect elements outside of the page.
 A good practice is to scope this CSS within a high-level selector (e.g. a class) in your template.
 *   `[page_name].html` Describes the layout of the page.
 *   `[page_name].js` Registers the page to make it available to the system.
 It is important to edit this when creating a new page.
 You may also add event handlers and other javascript you want executed on this page (see the [meteor.js docs](http://docs.meteor.com/#templates_api) for more information)
-*   `[page_name]_edit.html` What you will see when editing the page.
-All fields are specified in this file using the form helper methods and block zones.

 #### Creating a new page template

 The easiest way to create a new page template is to copy an existing one from Github and rename it (including each file's filename and the template name inside the code).
-You are then free to edit the page layout in the [page_name].html file and add/remove fields in the [page_name]_edit.html file.
+You are then free to edit the page layout in the [page_name].html file.
 Place your new page template anywhere within your project (usually within its own folder in the client/ directory)

 ### Blocks